World-Architects/event-sourcing/docs/Aggregate-Repository.md

 }
 ```

-Use your favorite way of dependency injection to get an instance of the repository where you need it or construct it manually and then simply
+Use your favorite way of dependency injection to get an instance of the repository where you need it or construct it manually and then simply call
+`save($aggregate)` on it.
+If something went wrong exceptions are thrown.